-To get rid of fat that your body can’t use, bile and cholesterol levels elevate in order to draw excess fat out of the bloodstream and liver and into the digestive system.
+To get rid of fat that your body can't use, bile and cholesterol levels elevate to draw excess fat out of the bloodstream and liver and into the digestive system.
 This creates an unhealthy imbalance, increasing LDL cholesterol levels in comparison to HDL cholesterol, while also leading to heartburn and acid reflux.
 The small intestines are very sensitive to drastic changes in bile concentration.
-Bile, and the bilirubin which is a component of bile, eat at the small intestine, causing inflammation.
+Bile, and the bilirubin which is a component of bile eat at the small intestine, causing inflammation.
 This concoction can also back up into the stomach, leading to acid indigestion.

 Antacid medications do their job well, albeit with some significant drawbacks associated with chronic use.
-The problem is that most of the time, Antacids simply treat a symptom of a more serious, underlying issue without getting to the root of the problem.
+The problem is that most of the time, Antacids treat a symptom of a more serious, underlying issue without getting to the root of the problem.

-One important way that you can improve your gastrointestinal health and improve the ability of your digestive system to process waste, along with excess cholesterol and fat, is to include healthy portions of soluble and insoluble fiber to your diet.
-Fiber helps absorb detritus and get it out of your system before it can do harm.
+One meaningful way that you can improve your gastrointestinal health and improve the ability of your digestive system to process waste, along with excess cholesterol and fat, is to include healthy portions of soluble and insoluble fiber to your diet.
+Fiber helps absorb detritus and get it out of your system before it can harm.

 Proteins Help Improve Liver Metabolism

-As mentioned, increased LDL cholesterol levels and weight gain are strong signs of an overworked liver.
+As mentioned, increased LDL cholesterol levels and weight gain are definite signs of an overworked liver.
 Another way that we recommend to improve liver health is to increase your consumption of healthy proteins while controlling your intake of carbohydrates.
-If you’re looking for a supplement that has been shown to reduce both triglycerides and cholesterol, we recommend whey protein.
+If you're looking for a supplement that has been shown to reduce both triglycerides and cholesterol, we recommend whey protein.
 When used as directed, high-quality whey protein has a powerfully beneficial effect on protein synthesis and utilization and helps the liver recover from being overwhelmed.

 Probiotics Improve Liver and Digestive Health

 The human digestive system is a complex ecosystem.
-The human gut is not a vacuum and relies on various bacteria and microorganisms in order to function at optimal capacity.
+The human gut is not a vacuum and relies on various bacteria and microorganisms to function at optimal capacity.
 A healthy gastrointestinal biome protects the intestines from irritation related to excess bile.

 Furthermore, an unhealthy balance of gut microflora has been shown to increase fat deposits in the liver.
 A combination regimen of probiotics and prebiotics helps restore gastrointestinal health and can prove beneficial for the liver.
 Probiotics refer to the microorganisms that facilitate digestive health.
 Prebiotics are non-digestible carbohydrates that help probiotic organisms thrive.